Marcelele-0/miramind/miramind.md

 Constructor of STTStream.

-Args:
+**Arguments**:

-    target_queue: Queue instance where paths of files to transcribe are stored.
+- `target_queue` - Queue instance where paths of files to transcribe are stored.
-    client: client instance used for API calls.
+- `client` - client instance used for API calls.
-    logger: logger instance used for logging.
+- `logger` - logger instance used for logging.

 <a id="miramind.audio.stt.stt_stream.STTStream.get_stop_flag"></a>